-A South American revolutionary and his girl kidnap the President, as a Vice President hopes to redeem himself if his ambitious wife will let him.
+A couple with a cause kidnap the President, as a Vice President hopes to redeem himself if his ambitious wife will let him.

 The Kidnapping of the President (1980) has William Shatner supported by Hal Holbrook, Van Johnson and Ava Gardner in a political thriller movie.
 With political films few and far between on this blog, I think it starts and ends with Dave (1993), a Kevin Kline rom-com.
 This genre is usually one that loses me within minutes leading to mansplaining from Darlin Husband.
 So on reading the plot for this film, I believed this was one even I could follow.

 The previously mentioned acting talents appeared to be in an on-screen competition of who could ham their role up the most in this American-Canadian film.
 The film story was a part guilty pleasure, but one that I grew to love until the plot all went all tilt predictable and silly towards the end.
 The film screenplay was based on a book written by Canadian author Charles Templeton and for the most part, this film was set (and made) in Toronto.